ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C03_What_is_a_Type.md

 This disconnect between static analysis and running code is something to be aware of--it's the price of keeping the type system optional.
 A quote from Python's documentation highlights this separation: \_"The Python runtime does not enforce function and variable type annotations.
 They can be used by third party tools such as type checkers, IDEs, linters, etc."
-In other words, if you want enforcement of those annotations, you need to use a tool (or implement your own checks).
+In other words, if you want enforcement of those annotations, use a tool (or implement your own checks).

 Consider: